about this blog

 Thanks for stopping by.
 Give my blog a follow if you want, leave a comment, engage in respectful debate and send cookies.

 I’ve lived my entire life in the southern United States consuming unhealthy amounts of sweet tea, grits and peanut butter.
-I admit to having an obsessive fondness for all things related to sci-fi, the Marvel Cinematic Universe, typography, animation, British television and Disney theme parks.
+I admit to having an obsessive fondness for all things related to sci-fi, tiki drinks, typography, animation, British television and Disney theme parks.
 My only two Pinterest boards are one of places I want to visit but will never have enough money or vacation days to do so and one with cocktail recipes I’ll never make.
-On Instagram I follow mostly sighthounds, cosplayers and tattoo artists.
+On Instagram I follow mostly sighthounds, tiki mugs and tattoo artists.
 Occasionally I have time to write, but it’s never as good as the stuff my cousin Laurel writes.
 I’m passable as a

 whipping boy copy editor (and work for cheap gin) but I find I continue to waffle about the use of the Oxford comma and I’ve been reminded repeatedly (by a nameless someone) that I suck at playing pool.
 Amidst all of this, I’ve managed to meet some fascinating and pretty amazing people along the way.
 A very few of them I choose to count as family.
 I’ve worked in higher education for over 20 years and live in the suburbs of Dallas, Texas, with my two perfect children, Maddie and Zach, and two very spoiled Italian Greyhounds.